 AI Agent Compatibility:

-MintMCP connects any AI agent to your data with robust support for:
+MintMCP connects AI agents to data with support for:

 - ChatGPT integration with custom GPT capabilities